Naereen/web-sphinx/beacon.en.rst

 to add *one* line at the end of an email, to add a tracking *dead-pixel*.

-It might also be a good idea to use a clever naming protocol, allowing you to track and get statistics for every single emails you send :
+It might also be a good idea to use a clever naming protocol, allowing you to track and get statistics for every single emails you send:

 .. code-block:: html

    <img style="visibility:hidden;display:none;" src="https://ga-beacon.appspot.com/UA-38514290-15/mail/27-02-2014/3?pixel" />

-That example shows the naming rule I'm using for my electronic mailing : every day, each email is named **DD-MM-YYYY/NUM**, where DD-MM-YYYY is the date (like 27-11-2014 for the 27th of November, 2014) and where **NUM** is the number of the email you sent that very day.
+That example shows the naming rule I'm using for my electronic mailing: every day, each email is named **DD-MM-YYYY/NUM**, where DD-MM-YYYY is the date (like 27-11-2014 for the 27th of November, 2014) and where **NUM** is the number of the email you sent that very day.

-For instance, the content of the forth email sent on the 03rd of December 2014 will have the code **03-12-2014/4**, and therefore will contains that piece of ``HTML`` code at its end :
+For instance, the content of the forth email sent on the 03rd of December 2014 will have the code **03-12-2014/4**, and therefore will contains that piece of ``HTML`` code at its end:

 .. code-block:: html